workiom/monfield/README.md

 Monfield is a tool for automating the update of a specific field in specific record.
 The fields to query by and to update are read from a CSV file, and the updates are written to a JavaScript file, that gets executed on a remote mongo instance.
-Monfield requires csvkit.

 ## Dependencies
-Monfield requires the presence of the MongoDB CLI Client to execute database update operations.
-Please make sure that your mongo client version is in sync with your database server version.
+Monfield requires the presence of the MongoDB CLI Client `mongo` to execute database update operations.
+Please make sure that your mongo client version matches your database server version.
+Monfield was tested with versions `3.6` and `4.0` of the `mongo` shell and database.

+Additionally, it requires `csvkit` to handle CSV files, specifically the `csvcut`, `csvsql`, and `csvjson` utilities.
+It was tested on Debian with the `csvkit-1.0.2-1` package.

 ## Usage
 ```